-- where they're likely to be located
+- Where they're likely to be located or regularly located

-- the places that they’ve shown interest in
+- The places that they’ve shown interest in

 By default, location targeting includes both physical locations and locations of interest, but advanced advertisers can use these options to limit their targeting to a subset of these categories.
 This article goes over the advanced options for location targeting and location exclusion.
 Note that advanced location options only apply to ads on the Search and Display Networks.